 WHO WE ARE:

-Though primarily a downhill ski club, SkiHawks remains active all year long.
-The membership is comprised of both singles and couples with the full range of skill levels likely to be present on anything we undertake.
-If you’ve been around for a while and like being active, you’ll enjoy SkiHawks.
+Though primarily a downhill ski club since the 70's, Skihawks remains active all year long.
+The membership is comprised of both singles and couples over 21, with the full range of skill levels likely to be present on anything we undertake.
+If you’ve been around for a while and like being active, you’ll enjoy Skihawks.

 Treasurer: Elin Meyer